-Hiring a tough Atlanta personal injury lawyer can protect you from these efforts and set you up to recover the money you deserve.
+Hiring a tough personal injury lawyer in Atlanta, GA can protect you from these efforts and set you up to recover money.
 Hasner Law will stand up for you against unfair blame.

 Why Should I File a Personal Injury Claim?

-Because filing a personal injury claim is the way to get the compensation you deserve for medical bills, loss of income, and emotional trauma caused by your accident.
+Because filing a personal injury claim is the way to get the compensation you need for medical bills, loss of income, and emotional trauma caused by your accident.

-If someone else is responsible for causing you harm, they should be held financially accountable.
+If someone else is at fault for causing you harm, they should be held financially accountable.
 You shouldn’t have to foot the bill for the consequences of someone else’s carelessness.

 An at-fault party isn’t going to just pay you for your injuries if they don’t have to.

-A personal injury attorney can help make sure you are treated fairly during the claims process.
-And, if the insurance company refuses to pay you what you deserve, a lawyer can file a lawsuit to make sure they’re held accountable.
+An attorney can help make sure you are treated fairly during the claims process.
+And, if the insurance company refuses to pay you what you deserve, an injury lawyer can file a lawsuit to make sure they’re held accountable.

 How Much is My Personal Injury Case Worth?

 It is hard to say without knowing the facts of your specific case.
 The truth is, cases are often worth much more than people think.